boyd-dev/MyProject2019/README.md

 PromiEvents work like a normal promises with added on, once and off functions.
 This way developers can watch for additional events like on “receipt” or “transactionHash”.

+The web3.eth.subscribe function lets you subscribe to specific events in the blockchain.